Action Towards Better Health

 STORIES FROM OUR PROJECTS

-The centre, which has been passed on the government, was a joint project between Mahboba’s Promise and Muslim Aid Australia.
-The centre aims to address the local medical needs of the surrounding villages.
-Mahboba’s Promise continues to support the centre through funding of nurses’ salaries and purchasing of some medical supplies.
+The center aims to address the local medical needs of the surrounding villages.
+Construction of the clinic recently finished, and Mahboba’s Promise plans to support the center through funding of nurses’ salaries and purchasing of some medical supplies.

 MATERNITY HEALTHCARE TRAINING